henspace/text2lesson-docs/docs/learning-trail/examples.md

 # 📄 Example lessons

-The easiest way to learn _Text2Lesson_ is to look at some examples.
-All of these are also included in the _Example quizzes_ book in _Text2Lesson_'s remote library.
+The easiest way to learn _RapidQandA_ is to look at some examples.
+All of these are also included in the _Example quizzes_ book in _RapidQandA_'s remote library.

 Each quiz introduces a new feature, so take a look at each one.
-Play the lesson in _Text2Lesson_ first, and then take a look at the text that was used to create the lesson.
+Play the lesson in _RapidQandA_ first, and then take a look at the text that was used to create the lesson.

 # Capital cities of Europe: multiple choice questions